 The Church of Servus (thus named after an inscription) was one of the earliest ones and it is situated between the Forum and the Great Baths.
 It had five naves and it was built using the columns of a Roman courtyard which preceded a temple.
 Archaeologists believe that it was the Donatist cathedral of Sufetula.
-Donatism was a Christian sect which flourished in the IVth century in northern Africa.
+Donatism was a Christian sect which flourished in the IVth century in Northern Africa.
 It probably had some ethnic/territorial roots as it was more popular in inland towns than in coastal ones.
-Emperor Honorius issued decrees punishing the members of the sect, which however is believed to have survived until the Arab invasion in the VIIth century.
+In 411 Emperor Honorius issued decrees punishing the members of the sect, which however is believed to have survived until the Arab invasion in the VIIth century.

-Church of Bellator: (left) apses and in the foreground holes where wooden structures were placed; (right) details of its mosaics
+Church of Bellator: (left) apses and in the foreground holes where wooden structures were placed; (right) details of its floor mosaics

 The area to the north of the Forum houses several Christian churches and chapels which were all built on the site of previous temples and public buildings.
-It is interesting to note that it does not appear that the Capitolium was turned into a church which indicates that it was regarded more as a monument to the emperors than to pagan deities.
+It is interesting to note that it does not appear that the Capitolium was turned into a church which indicates that it was regarded more as a monument to the State than to pagan deities.

 The church of Bellator (after the name of a local bishop) was built in the IVth century as the cathedral for the orthodox community.
 It was modified in the following centuries when new apses were added.

 The peristyle of an adjoining building which likely housed a fountain at its centre was turned into a baptistery, which later on became a separate chapel.
 It is named after Jucundus, a bishop of Sufetula who attended a council at Carthage in 411.
 At that council (St.) Augustine, Bishop of Hippo Regius, today's Annaba in eastern Algeria, claimed that Donatists should be regarded as heretics and his position was eventually adopted by the chairman of the council, an envoy of Emperor Honorius.